Proficiency levels – ICT literacy

 To develop a profile of students’ ICT literacy, and as a way to report ICT literacy overall and compare different groups of students, six proficiency levels have been defined and descriptions developed to characterise typical student performance at each level of the NAP – ICT literacy assessment.
 These are outlined in the table below:

-Level Proficiency level description
+Proficiency level Proficiency level description

 In addition to developing the ICT literacy proficiency scale, proficient standards are in place for both Years 6 and 10.
 The proficient standards represent points on the proficiency scale that represent a challenging but reasonable expectation for typical Year 6 and Year 10 students to have reached by the end of each of those years of study.
 The proficient standards are important because they provide reference points of reasonable expectation of student achievement on the scale.
 In some senses the standards can be considered as indicators of ICT literacy preparedness for students as they begin the transition to the next stages of their educational or vocational lives.